CHEMO BUDDY JOB DESCRIPTION

 Whatever it takes: No one really likes to clean do they?
 But we all know it is necessary so Chemo Buddies do their best to keep things tidy, restock things as necessary, and do other tasks as assigned to keep things running smoothly.

 ***Volunteers are the heart of the Chemo Buddies program.
 The primary qualification for volunteering is compassion and a willingness to serve.
 Volunteers must complete a training and orientation class, have a current TB test, and flu shot during the winter months.
-You can serve in any time increment that works for you, (for example, one shift per month or per week) but the minimum shift for the treatment room is 3 hours.
+You can serve in any time increment that works for you, (for example, one shift per week) but the minimum shift for the treatment room is 3 hours.
 We serve at the Chancellor Center for Oncology at Deaconess Gateway, Deaconess (downtown clinic) and at OHA.
-Volunteers must be 18 years of age, and not currently a chemotherapy patient.***
+Volunteers must be 18 years of age, and not currently a chemotherapy patient.
+Volunteers must be on Facebook and have an active email account, and once assigned a regular shift (not sub) must purchase a Chemo Buddy apron with your name embroidered on it for $25.***